raphaelmue/hypno-ai/README.md

 - Load and regenerate existing routines
 - Select from multiple languages
 - Use sample voices or upload your own reference voice
-- Download generated audio files
+- Play and save generated audio files
+- Cross-platform support (Windows, macOS, Linux)

 ## Requirements

 - Python 3.8+
 - PyTorch
 - TTS (Text-to-Speech) library with XTTS-v2 support
-- Flask
+- PyQt5 for the desktop UI

 ## Installation